 The Commission on Collegiate Nursing Education (CCNE) accredits the nursing program which is also approved by the Rhode Island Board of Nurses Registration and Nursing Education.
 The early childhood, elementary, secondary, and special education programs are approved by the Rhode Island Department of Education.
 Rhode Island is a member of the National Association of State Directors of Teacher Education and Certification (NASDTEC).
 Students completing these programs qualify for certification in 45 states, Washington, D.C., Puerto Rico and Guam.
 The Department of Social Work offers a baccalaureate program accredited by the Council on Social Work Education.
 The visual arts programs are accredited by the National Association of Schools of Art and Design.
-The business studies program is accredited by the Council on Rehabilitative counseling is accredited by the Council on Rehabilitation Education (CORE).
+The business studies program is accredited by the International Assembly for Collegiate Business Education.
+The master's program in rehabilitative counseling is accredited by the Council on Rehabilitation Education (CORE).